Semester 1 Credit Value: | 10 |

 Study Skills materials are delivered online for the following reasons:

--Using Canvas for the professional development component enables module staff to draw on a range of methods for delivering information: video materials (including existing good quality content produced by the university), as well as readings, quizzes, and discussion exercises.
+-Using Canvas for the professional development component enables module staff to draw on a range of methods for delivering information: video materials (including existing high quality content produced by the university), as well as readings, quizzes, and discussion exercises.

 -It enables module staff to monitor engagement more effectively and provides an additional channel for feedback.